-13.1 The Community Infrastructure Levy (commonly referred to as CIL) allows local planning authorities to raise funds from developers who are undertaking new building projects in their area.

-I3.2 CIL is applied as a charge per square metre and is payable for developments in Chelmsford providing new residential or retail floorspace.

-13.3 The CIL Charging Schedule came into effect in Chelmsford on 1 June 2014 and applies to all development permitted after this date.

-13.4 The funds raised will be used to provide infrastructure which is needed in order to support the growth of the area administered by Chelmsford City Council.
-This could be for new or improved roads, parks, schools and other infrastructure.

-13.5 The amended CIL Regulations require a 'meaningful proportion' of CIL receipts to be passed to the local town or parish council for the area where the development takes place.
-The meaningful proportion to be passed to the local council is set at 15% of the relevant CIL receipts with a maximum cap of £100 per council tax dwelling in the parish during the financial year.
-Where a Neighbourhood Development Plan is in place the 'meaningful proportion' will rise to 25% with no maximum cap specified.
-There are no areas in Chelmsford at present with a Neighbourhood Development Plan in place.

-13.6 To ensure that the levy is open and transparent, charging authorities (in this case Chelmsford City Council) must publish a short report on the levy on their website by 31st December each year, for the previous financial year.
-This report covers the period from 1 June 2014 (the date CIL came into effect in Chelmsford) to 31 March 2015.
+- 13.1 The Community Infrastructure Levy (commonly referred to as CIL) allows local planning authorities to raise funds from developers who are undertaking new building projects in their area. - 13.2 CIL is applied as a charge per square metre and is payable for developments in Chelmsford providing new residential or retail floorspace. - 13.3 The CIL Charging Schedule came into effect in Chelmsford on 1 June 2014 and applies to all development permitted after this date. - 13.4 The funds raised will be used to provide infrastructure which is needed in order to support the growth of the area administered by Chelmsford City Council.
+This could be for new or improved roads, parks, schools and other infrastructure. - 13.5 The CIL Regulations require 15% of CIL receipts to be passed to the local town or parish council for the area where the development takes place, with a limit of £100 per council tax dwelling in the parish during the financial year.
+Where a Neighbourhood Development Plan is in place this increases to 25% with no limit specified.
+There are no areas in Chelmsford at present with an adopted Neighbourhood Development Plan in place. - 13.6 To ensure that the levy is open and transparent, charging authorities (in this case Chelmsford City Council) must publish a report on the levy on their website by 31st December each year, for the previous financial year.
+This report covers the period from 01 April 2015 to 31 March 2016.

-CIL Receipts 2014/15 Amount (£)

-Cash 39,034.38

-Land 0.00

-TOTAL 39,034.38

-Table 31 CIL Receipts
+Table 29 CIL Receipts